Article Updated on: 21st March 2025

 It can also serve a similar purpose in a gated community or any residential campus.
 You can find fob use cases at vehicle entryways, pedestrian gates, and shared-use facilities like a clubhouse or pool here.

 In residential key fob systems, residents are typically issued quarter-sized key fobs.
-These are also called key tags, and they fit on their key ring.
+You can also call these key tags, and they fit on their key ring.
 You can also use credit card-shaped key cards, which are more common in commercial buildings or hotels/motels.
 Residents “tap” their key tags near a proximity reader built into the wall at various building doors and gates.

 Longer-range battery-powered key fobs can also open doors or vehicle gates from a greater distance.
 Meanwhile, RFID stickers are a kind of fob that can be placed on vehicles to open driveways and parking area gates as the car approaches.